psrc/luv/QC/README.md

 make all
 ```

 For running only a subset of the scripts and other options, see next section.
+For an interactive visualization, see Section "Viewing Results".

 ## Extending the Makefile